digitalocean/digitalocean-cloud-controller-manager/docs/getting-started.md

 In general, health check parameters for port, path, and protocol should not have to be set explicitly.
 For rare cases where it may be required, the annotation `service.beta.kubernetes.io/do-loadbalancer-override-health-check` must be set in addition to the corresponding health check parameter annotations.
 See the annotation documentation for details.

+**IMPORTANT:** the LB health check configuration is not automatically set when Proxy Protocol is enabled.
+In that case, all relevant health check parameters must be specified due to incompatibility between Proxy Protocol and the default health check endpoints.

 ## Deployment

 ### Token